How to Add an Email Signature on iPhone & iPad

 • Consider using a text-based signature with links

-• Or use a third-party email app that supports HTML signatures
+• Or use a third-party email app if it better supports your layout

 Multiple Accounts